Bunnings-Engineering/problems/unsupportedCharacter.md

 ## Specification

-The Unsupported character problem includes no additional properties on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem. so uses the base specification
+The unsupported character problem includes no additional properties on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem, so it uses the base specification.

 ```yaml
 problem: